mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

    This starts a local HTTP server and provides live reload, unlike `npm run start` which omits live reload.
+   Before running this, enter `npm run build` to create the bundle files that `npm run start` expects to exist.

    Syntax errors are reported in the window where this is running, not in the browser.
    This happens because Svelte doesn’t produce a new version of the app if there are errors.